OhKenny/OhKenny/README.md

 - 👀 I’m interested in homebrewing things
 - 🌱 I’m currently learning to touch grass
 - 💞️ I’m looking to collaborate on Nothing (ask me if you wanna colab)
-- 📫 How to reach me Just call me
+- 📫 Wanna dm me? my discord is Tired#1529 (Get meh)

 <!---
 OhKenny/OhKenny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.